apollographql/apollo-client/react-docs/source/mutations.md

 }
 ```

-GraphQL mutations consist of two parts:
+GraphQL mutations represent two things in one query string:

-1. The mutation name with arguments (`submitRepository`), which represents the actual operation to be done on the server
+1. The mutation field name with arguments, `submitRepository`, which represents the actual operation to be done on the server
-2. The fields you want back from the result of the mutation to update the client (`id` and `repoName`)
+2. The fields you want back from the result of the mutation to update the client: `{ id, repoName }`

-The result of the above mutation might be be:
+The above mutation will submit a new GitHub repository to GitHunt, saving an entry to the database.
+The result might be:

 ```
 {